vyason/ContVarEntanglement/README.md

 # Entanglement Dynamics in Quantum Continuous-Variable States

-** This code generates the gain of entaglement between two uncorrelated Gaussians.
+**This code generates the gain of entaglement between two uncorrelated Gaussians.
 At $t=0$ the two masses start interacting with a central potential interaction, e.g., Gravity, Casimir, Coulomb etc. The code works even when many interactions are acting side by side, e.g., Gravity + Casimir in the laboratory.
-The comments are provided inside the code for the user to give proper inputs. **
+The comments are provided inside the code for the user to give proper inputs
+.**